Here’s everything you need to know about making the transition over to the private side of MyTutor.

 - How do price bands work?

 How does MyTutor decide who moves over?

 At the moment we only recruit tutors to the schools programme, because this is where we have most demand.
-We’re always carefully monitoring demand on the private side of MyTutor though, so if we notice lots of parents requesting a certain subject, we invite tutors to move over (starting with those who signed-up earliest).
+We’re always carefully monitoring demand on the private side of MyTutor though, so if we notice lots of parents requesting a specific subject and level, we invite the school tutors qualified in those areas to move over (starting with those who signed-up earliest).

 Can I speak to parents and students directly?

 A key difference you’ll notice when you move over to the private side of MyTutor is corresponding with parents - you have full control over booking, rescheduling and (where relevant) refunding your lessons.

 We understand that you won’t always be on-hand to respond to every message you get, but we recommend you try your best to respond to messages within 24 hours.
 If you’re going to be unable to respond for some time (for example if you’re going on holiday), it’s important to let parents know in advance.